 In the remainder of this subclause, the non-AP STA related to each Per-STA Profile subelement included in the Reconfiguration variant Multi-Link element is referred to as the subject non-AP STA.

-NOTE—The subject non-AP STA is the non-AP STA that is either directly represented by the Per-STA Profile subelement (when transmitted by a non-AP MLD), or connected to the AP that is represented by the Per-STA Profile subelement (when transmitted by an AP MLD).
+NOTE—The subject non-AP STA is the non-AP STA that is either directly represented by the Per-STA Profile subelement (when transmitted by a non-AP MLD), or associated with the AP that is represented by the Per-STA Profile subelement (when transmitted by an AP MLD).

 When transmitted by a non-AP MLD,

-The New Link ID subfield identifies the new AP that the non-AP MLD is requesting to connect the subject non-AP STA to, or is set to 15 if the non-AP MLD is not making a request to create a new link.
+The New Link ID subfield identifies the new AP that the non-AP MLD is requesting to associate the subject non-AP STA with, or is set to 15 if the non-AP MLD is not making a request to create a new link.
 The subfield is reserved when the Delete Request subfield is nonzero.

 The Delete Request subfield is set to 1 to request to delete the link to the subject non-AP STA, and set to 0 otherwise.
 The subfield is reserved when the New Link ID subfield is not 15.